qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

             -> Event t a
             -> m (Dynamic t a)
 ```

-There is a variant that lets us fold a function through a series of `Event` firings:
+and there is a variant that lets us fold a function through a series of `Event` firings:
 ```haskell
 foldDyn     :: (Reflex t, MonadHold t m, MonadFix m)
             => (a -> b -> b)